Home FAQ Learning Support About us

 Prepare the test candles:

-Check out our article How to Conduct a Burn Test for specific burn testing directions.
-Test all candles simultaneously to save time and make comparison easier.
+Check out our article How to Conduct a Burn Test for specific burn testing directions and our Tutorial Video: Choosing the Right Wick Size.
+Test all candles simultaneously to save time and make comparisons easier.
 If you find that you need to test another size, the most productive method is to wick up or down within the same series before trying a different one.
 Jumping from series to series can produce confusing results.

 While trying these tips may not solve the problem, they rule out common mistakes before deciding to test a different size wick.

-If flame is too small, leave the wick longer before lighting (about 5/8").
-If the wick is trimmed too short, it won't create the correct flame height and enough heat to melt wax.
-Flame should be approximately 1" tall.
+If flame is too small, leave the wick longer before lighting (about 5/8" or 16 mm).
+If the wick is trimmed too short, it won't create the correct flame height and enough heat to melt the wax.
+The flame should be approximately 1" (2.5 cm) tall.

 If flame is too tall and/or flickering, trim the wick shorter before lighting.